fairfieldhannah/portfolio/finalproject3.md

 ### Background

 With the increase in drug overdose deaths, the US Centers for Disease Control and Prevention's Injury Prevention & Control office states that the US is in an ["overdose crisis"](https://www.cdc.gov/drugoverdose/featured-topics/overdose-prevention-campaigns.html).
-Because many drug overdoses involve multiple types of drugs, I'm looking at all drug overdose deaths in 2021.
+Because many drug overdoses involve multiple types of drugs, I decided to look at all drug overdose deaths in 2021.

 #### **Setup**